anebz/finance/book-financial-freedom-sabatier.md

 * Stocks: share of ownership of a real company
     - Vanguard total bond market ETF (BND) index fund.

 Find out your ratio, 60% stock / 40% bond.
-The author recommends that the younger you are, the more percentage you should invest in stocks.
+The author recommends that the younger you are, the higher the percentage you should invest in stocks.

 Be aware of the ratio.
 If your money grows or decreases, your ratio might be skewed.
 Rebalance 4 times a year and buy/sell from one side to maintain balance.